TwinLiteNet+: An Enhanced Multi-Task Segmentation Model for Autonomous Driving: Experimental

 To improve performance, we apply several data augmentation techniques.
 To address photometric distortions, we modify the hue, saturation, and value parameters of the image.
 In addition, we also incorporate basic enhancement techniques to handle geometric distortions such as random translation, cropping, and horizontal flipping.
 We train our model using the AdamW \cite{adamw} optimizer with a learning rate of $5 \times 10^{-4}$, momentum of 0.9, and weight decay of $5 \times 10^{-4}$.
-In our TwinLiteNet$^+$, we use EMA (Exponential Moving Average) model \cite{ema} purely as the final inference model.
-Additionally, we resize the original image dimensions from 1280 × 720 to 640 × 384 (TwinLiteNet$^+$ is designed with a stride of 16 for height, so we need to resize the input image to a width of 384).
+In our TwinLiteNet$^+$, we use Exponential Moving Average (EMA) model \cite{ema} purely as the final inference model.
+Additionally, we resize the original image dimensions from 1280$\times$720 to 640$\times$384.
 For the loss function coefficients, we set $\alpha$ = 0.7 and $\beta$ = 0.3 for $\mathcal{L}_{drivable}^{tversky}$, $\alpha$ = 0.9 and $\beta$ = 0.1 for $\mathcal{L}_{lane}^{tversky}$, and $\alpha_t$ = 0.25 and $\gamma$ = 2 in $\mathcal{L}_{drivable, lane}^{focal}$.
 All of the specified configurations are developed based on empirical evidence.
 Finally, we conduct training with a batch size of 16 on an RTX A5000 for 100 epochs.
-The model training process is described in Algorithm \ref{train}.
+The model training and evaluation process is described in Algorithm \ref{train}.
 During the model training process, we simultaneously train both tasks and employ EMA technique for weight updates following each backpropagation step.
-After each epoch, we evaluate the model on the validation set and focus on three key metrics: mean Intersection over Union for the Drivable Area Segmentation task (mIoU$_{drivable}$), Lane Accuracy, and Intersection over Union for the Lane Segmentation task (Acc$_l$, IoU$_l$).
+After each epoch, we evaluate the model on the validation set and focus on three key metrics: mean Intersection over Union for the Drivable Area Segmentation task (mIoU), Lane Accuracy (Acc), and Intersection over Union (IoU) for the Lane Segmentation task.
+All experiments used the PyTorch framework on an NVIDIA GeForce RTX A5000 GPU with 32GB of RAM and an Intel(R) Core(TM) i9-10900X processor.